-Flood Zone Data Source(s) PFRA Ballymadun is a small Rural Cluster.
-The zoned lands will provide employment opportunities for the nearby rural population.
-The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
+Flood Zone Data Source(s) PFRA The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
 The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
 Criteria 1 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
 Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
 Ballymadun is a rural village within the Core area of the County, within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.

-While the site is undeveloped, the zoning is considered necessary to provide employment.
-Ballymadun is located approximately 3.5km east of Asbourne, in Co.
+Criteria 2 Ballymadun is located approximately 3.5km east of Ashbourne, in Co.
 Meath and is part of the network of rural villages functioning as small local service centres for the surrounding rural hinterland.
 General Employment zoned lands located to the south- west of Ballymadun, on the border with County Meath and to the east of Ashbourne and the N2 in proximity to similarly zoned lands across the border with Meath County Council, a 'strategic employment site' which will be subject to a Masterplan as per the requirements of the recently adopted Development Plan for Meath.
 As such these lands are necessary to provide employment growth and employment opportunities in the area.
-Criteria 2 Ballymadun is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities and is vital in achieving the compact and sustainable growth of employment uses and employment opportunities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: • Comprises significant previously developed and / or under-utilised lands. • Will be essential in achieving compact and sustainable urban growth.
+Ballymadun is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities and is vital in achieving the compact and sustainable growth of employment uses and employment type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: Is essential to facilitate the regeneration and/or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands.
+Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (PFRA) is not considered suitable for this Stage 2 Initial Flood Risk Assessment.
-Criteria 3 It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
-Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.